-Cadbury works with established companies such as KPMG, Ernst & Young, Open Lens, West Midlands Fire Service and many more, so we can provide exclusive opportunities for our students to engage in meaningful work placements to further develop their employability.
-In addition to this, over 70% of Cadbury learners progress onto Higher Education often benefitting from the support gained through our long-established relationships with top local universities.
+Cadbury works with high profile employers such as KPMG, Ernst & Young, Open Lens, West Midlands Fire Service and many more, so we can provide exclusive opportunities for our students to engage in meaningful work placements to further develop their employability.
+In addition to this, a high percentage of Cadbury learners progress to Higher Education often benefitting from the support gained through our long-established relationships with top local universities.

 University of Birmingham

 We work in partnership with the city’s most established Russell Group University to provide our students with unique opportunities to study at Birmingham and receive specialist support and guidance on a range of applications.
 Successful students can partake in three programmes run by the university with Cadbury College students:

 The Access to Birmingham scheme gives students from Cadbury more insight into what it’s like to study at the University, as well as an alternative A2B offer to study and the chance to be awarded a scholarship.

 The Routes to the Professions programme allows students at Cadbury who are interested in moving into a professional career to gain the insight and guidance needed to complete successful applications, for very competitive courses.
 Students join the programme in their first year at college and receive a range of support through their two years with us including: careers advice, support with UCAS personal statements, interview preparation, work placement opportunities, mentoring from current undergraduate students, and the opportunity to shadow students during lectures.